 In May 2010 life was busy and hectic.
 I was a 32 year old stay at home mom of two.
-Eliza was 2 ½ and Libby Kate was 10 months old.
+Eliza was 2 ½ and Libby Kate was10 months old.
 I was consumed with the day to day chores of a wife and mother.
 Making snacks, breastfeeding, and changing diapers were my main chores.
 I did my best to attend play dates so we could all socialize.
 I struggled daily to balance keeping my house clean, cook dinner, and play with my girls.
 Just thinking about that time period makes me anxious.
 My lifelong dream of being a stay at home mom was in progress, but much harder than I had ever imagined.
 It was fulfilling and completely exhausting at the same time.
 I was in love with my family, but not my life.
 I placed so much pressure on myself to do too much.
 I focused so much time on worrying about insignificant details.
 I was constantly stressed…or so I thought.

 Eliza and Libby Kate, Melissa’s daughters.

 I used to think my purpose in this life was to be a good mother, wife, and person.
 I know now that I was wrong.
 My purpose is to be a survivor.
 Being a survivor has made me a much better wife, mother, daughter, sister, and friend.
 It has opened my eyes to life and love in so many ways.
-In closing I leave you with of my new favorite quotes,
+In closing I leave you with two of my favorite quotes,